Mysterious Mast Cell Activation Syndrome with Dr. Stephanie Gray

 Welcome to the longevity blueprint podcast.
 I’m your host, Dr. Stephanie gray.
 My number one goal with the show is to help you discover your personalized plan to build your dream health and live a longer, happier, truly healthier life.

-You’re about to hear from Dr. Beth O’Hara.
+You’re about to hear from Beth O’Hara FN.
 Today we’re going to dive into histamine intolerance, mast cell activation syndrome and even dive into the world of mold toxicity.

-Thanks for joining me for another episode of the longevity blueprint podcast today I have Dr. Beth O’Hara, who is a functional naturopath specializing in complex chronic immune conditions related to mast cell activation syndrome and histamine intolerance.
-She’s the founder and owner of mast cell 360. a functional natural empathy practice designed to look at all factors surrounding health conditions, genetic epigenetic, biochemical, physiological, environmental and emotional.
-She designed MSL 360 to be the kind of practice she wished had existed when she was severely ill with mast cell activation syndrome, histamine intolerance, neural inflammation, Lyme mold, toxicity, fibromyalgia and chronic fatigue.
+Thanks for joining me for another episode of the longevity blueprint podcast today I have Beth O’Hara FN, who is a functional naturopath specializing in complex chronic immune conditions related to mast cell activation syndrome and histamine intolerance.
+She’s the founder and owner of Mast Cell 360. a functional natural empathy practice designed to look at all factors surrounding health conditions, genetic epigenetic, biochemical, physiological, environmental and emotional.
+She designed Mast Cell 360 to be the kind of practice she wished had existed when she was severely ill with mast cell activation syndrome, histamine intolerance, neural inflammation, Lyme mold, toxicity, fibromyalgia and chronic fatigue.

 And my health issues just continue to accelerate as I was a child.
 I my mother took me from Doctor Doctor, nobody could figure out what was going on other than somebody did figure out I should be put on a lot of anti histamines.
 It’s helped quite a bit, I would it should have hives, I’d be scratching my eyes all the time, sneezing and asthma.
 I was kicked in the head by a horse when I was nine and had a brain injury.
 And then that set off a whole series of things.
 And this attorney just kept continuing like that until, as you mentioned, I just kept getting more and more ill.
 And when I was in college, my dream was to go to medical school.
 And I had a full scholarship which is kind of rare to get.
 And the most probably devastating thing of my life.
 One of the most devastating was I had to turn it down because it was so ill and I knew that if I did make it through the four years of medical school, there was no way I was going to make an 80 hour week residency.